The JournalSleep Science

 If you feel relentlessly tired despite enough sleep and sensible caffeine habits, that is worth raising with a doctor, since persistent fatigue can have other causes.

 Sleep pressure gets you to the edge of sleep.
-A calm environment is what lets you fall over it cleanly and stay there long enough to clear the day's adenosine.
-When the room is dark, quiet, and cool, your high sleep pressure can do its job without interruption, which is the steady foundation the Lumora system is built to provide.
+A dark, undisturbed night is what lets you fall over it cleanly and stay there long enough to clear the day's adenosine.
+Lumora protects that stretch, and when it ends it looks for a lighter moment rather than cutting straight through the deepest part.

 From Lumora